uQr/cordova-docs/articles/known-issues/known-issues-general.md

 ##**Missing Platform Dropdown**

-The “Solution Platform” dropdown may not appear in the toolbar when upgrading Visual Studio 2013 from a previous version to Update 4.
-You can add using the “Standard Toolbar Options” dropdown as described in [Microsoft Support article 2954109](http://support.microsoft.com/kb/2954109).
+The “Solution Platform” dropdown might not appear in the toolbar when upgrading Visual Studio 2013 from a previous version to Update 4.
+You can add using the “Standard Toolbar Options” drop-down as described in [Microsoft Support article 2954109](http://support.microsoft.com/kb/2954109).

 ##**Building a Cordova project from source control results in Cordova plugin APIs not returning results**